aramis-lab/leaspy/README.md

 poetry install
 ```

+**Install the pre-commit hook**

-Once this is done, do not forget to install the pre-commit hook in order to automatically format and lint your commits:
+Once you have installed Leaspy in development mode, do not forget to install the [pre-commit](https://pre-commit.com) hook in order to automatically format and lint your commits:

 ```bash
 pipx install pre-commit